xzilla/teleport/README.md

 expression should be schema-qualified.

-You should also set a `apply_schema`, which defines in what schema the data will be applied in the target, and a `endpoint` of the target teleport instance.
+You should also set a `apply_schema`, which defines in what schema the data will be applied in the target, and an `endpoint` of the target teleport instance.

 ### Configuring the target instance